TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 appear before it.

-As this behaviour is broken, the incorrect BOM insertion code is being removed from Python 3.2.4 and later.
+As this behaviour is broken, the incorrect BOM insertion code is being removed kutoka Python 3.2.4 and later.
 However, it is not being replaced, and if you want to produce :rfc:`5424`-compliant messages which include a BOM, an optional pure-ASCII sequence before it and arbitrary Unicode after it, encoded using UTF-8, then you need to do the following: